GSoC2020 Project Report

 Since both approaches are different from each other we added

-the builder uses the second approach.
+include_nasargument which ifTrue, computes weights using the first approach, and ifFalsethe builder uses the second approach.
 We can take a look at the visual example below which explains this more intuitively.
-Here we usedtestDataArray

 This marked the end of the optimization phase.